TerenceJefferies/mybbDiceRoller/README.md

 Rules:

 - Rolls cannot have the same name, and the latest roll with the same name will overwrite the previous one.
+- Roll names cannot have spaces in them